hermanbanken/TI3700/literatuurlijst/abstract_security.md

 Web (Server-side, Client-Side), Application (secure data storing, authentication, user data insolation), OS (Privilege seperation, Kernel integrity), Hypervisor (VMM security, VM security), HW&SW (programming code, hardware processing).
-For every security issue/problem the paper lists, if avialable, the current solutions and the current research.
+For every security issue/problem the paper lists, if available, the current solutions and the current research.
 The issues that are listed are only a snapshot and the issues are mainly related to resource isolation.